 Bio

 My formal journey in music began at the Musical Society of Nigeria (MUSON) School of Music, Lagos, where I was awarded a full scholarship and stipend by the MTN Foundation and graduated as the “Best Overall Student.”
-While studying for my Associate Diploma in music, I acquired advanced certificates in music theory, percussion playing, and piano playing from the Associated Board of the Royal Schools of Music (ABRSM) and Trinity College of Music, London.
-I continued my academic journey thereafter, first at San Jacinto College, Texas.
-Subsequently, I earned a bachelor’s degree in music education from the University of Texas at Tyler and a master’s degree in musicology from Florida State University.
-Additionally, I am a certified EC-12 music educator in Texas.
+While pursuing my Associate Diploma in music, I also obtained advanced music theory, percussion, and piano certificates from the Associated Board of the Royal Schools of Music (ABRSM) and Trinity College of Music, London.

 Beyond research and teaching, I have been actively involved in public-facing works.
 I am committed to bridging the gap between scholarly research and public engagement.
 I place my scholarly activities in the service of the larger society.